 Tomato paste: the second vegetable ingredient used in these straws.

-Cane sugar: used as a flavour enhancer in very small amounts.
+Cane sugar: used as a flavour enhancer in minuscule amounts.

 Corn starch: a source of carbohydrates, likely used to help with texture.